Quick Answer

 Warm cream + Greige + Clay

-A warmer, quieter palette usually gives the same structure while still feeling more welcoming and more balanced.
+A warmer, quieter palette gives the same structure while still feeling more welcoming and more balanced.

 Replace the problem by the feeling it is creating